Interview with Ian Lomas of Woods Bagot

 What inspired you to become an architect?

 I have always loved that moment when there is nothing tangible, just the latent potential of a blank page, before the first words and images emerge.
 I was the first person in my family to stay on at school after 16, and growing up in the still bomb-scarred Manchester I was fascinated by the rebuilding of the city around me.
-I would travel from 14 years on the boat to Europe every chance I got, meeting radically different places, people, cultures and knew that I wanted to get out and participate in the whole world.
-Architecture provided the path to explore this- supported by my teachers but disappointing my parents.
+I would travel for 14 years on the boat to Europe every chance I got, meeting radically different places, people, and cultures, and knew that I wanted to get out and participate in the whole world.
+The architecture provided the path to explore this- supported by my teachers but disappointing my parents.

 How would you describe your design philosophy?